 Learn the importance of being vigilant within your supply chain and why all businesses should have a modern slavery statement.

-At the start of the year, a National Crime Agency investigation led to an arrest of a 49-year-old man on suspicion of modern slavery offences within the construction industry, safeguarding 11 potential victims.
+At the start of 2019, a National Crime Agency investigation led to an arrest of a 49-year-old man on suspicion of modern slavery offences within the construction industry, safeguarding 11 potential victims.
 This investigation highlighted that not only are cases of modern slavery on the rise in the construction sector, but also that crimes concerning modern slavery are growing higher on the Government’s crack-down agenda.

 What this means for you?

 Due to the growing prevalence of modern slavery in the industry, businesses need to be more vigilant about procuring the services of contractors, tracking who they use to source their labour and ensuring they have robust systems and controls in place throughout their supply chain to make sure they are not facilitating this kind of behaviour.
 As the Government looks to tackle slavery and human trafficking taking place in businesses and their supply chains, each year companies with a turnover of more than £36 million must now ensure they have an up-to-date modern slavery statement on their website.
 Those who don’t have an updated statement on their websites as of 31 March 2019 run the risk of being named and shamed on the Government’s list of organisations that have failed to publish a statement.
 Research has shown that only 60% of businesses have published a statement, but many of these are of poor quality or fail to meet basic legal requirements.